truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallTFTP-HPAApp.md

 {{< include file="content/_includes/SCALEServiceDeprecationNotice.md" type="page" >}}

-This article provides instructions on how to move from using the deprecated TFTP service to the new tftpd-hpa application.
+This article provides instructions on migrating from the SCALE TFTP service to the new **tftpd-hpa** application.
 This application is a lightweight TFTP-server container TrueNAS SCALE uses as a replacement for the SCALE service.
 It is not intended to be used as a standalone container.